XYGaoG/PaperSharing/README.md

 + Peer-reviewed or top-tier preprints (e.g., arXiv, NeurIPS, ICML, ACL).

-+ With methods can be generalized to a broad range of areas are preferred.
++ With methods can be generalized to a broad range of areas (preferred).

 ## Participation Rules